openhab/openhabian/docs/openhabian-DEBUG.md

 You can also clone (download) a different openHABian version than the most current one, e.g. if a maintainer or contributor to openHABian offers or asks you to test-drive a development version.
-Set the `repositoryurl` and `clonebranch` parameters in `/etc/openhabian.conf` to do so, then update `openhabian-config` on start.
+Set the `clonebranch` parameters in `/etc/openhabian.conf` to do so, then update `openhabian-config` on start.
+**Note**: You must not modify `repositoryurl` to point elsewhere than the official repo. openHABian will only ever update from there so you can only testdrive test branch that a ddeveloper has provided you on the official site.

 The main program is in `openhabian-setup.sh`.
 If the initial unattended install fails again and again at the same step (say